Local Tax Increment Financing

 - Local Tax Increment Financing Reports

 - Tax Increment Financing Annual Report (for prior year reporting due 2013 and earlier)

-* Entities that filed a TIF report in 2013 will soon receive a letter from the Department of Revenue about the new online filing process.
+* Entities that filed a TIF report in 2014 should have received a letter from the Department of Revenue about the new online filing process.
 This letter will include a personal identification number (PIN) to file online.
 If you are a new filer, you will be able to request a PIN online before filing your report.
-The next filing deadline is November 15, 2014.
+The next filing deadline is November 16, 2015.
 The reporting period may cover any 12-month period prior to September 30.

 For additional information, please e-mail the Department at [email protected].